bpplaysguitar/fitnessTracker/README.md

 5. Create your own repository for the files on GitHub.

 6. Edit in your code editor and continue to commit, push changes and perform other Git actions using your repository https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html.

+7. Use Heroku to deploy.
+See http://www.heroku.com for how to get started.

 ## Usage